 For Carroll, the "weirdness" of quantum physics is not something to try and incorporate into a larger, simpler theory that encompasses everything.
-To be honest, for Carroll quantum physics is not an "oddity".
+To be honest, quantum physics is not an "oddity" for Carroll.

 As far as we currently know, quantum mechanics is not just an approximation to truth; is the truth.

-"Physics is blocked in an attempt to understand the fundamentals of nature and the Big Bang", he claims.
-“It's time to step back and understand the basics.
-It is time to address our understanding of the quantum world".
+"Physics is stuck trying to understand the fundamentals of nature and the Big Bang", he claims.
+"It's time to step back and understand the basics.
+It's time to tackle our understanding of the quantum world".

-He says that we must forget classical physics that tries to "welcome" the quantum realm.
+He says we must forget the classical physics that seeks to "embrace" the quantum realm.
 “We expect you to respect our theories of physics.
 But that's not really the right way to think.
 Is the opposite. "